s3rgiosan/wp-media-chrome/README.md

 #### `muteButton`

 Whether to display the mute/unmute button.
+Only available for video blocks.

 Default: `true`

 #### `volumeRange`

 Whether to show the volume slider.
+Only available for video blocks.

 Default: `true`